 The school-based service brings counselling to students in a place that is familiar, safe and secure.
 If students are able to receive the right emotional support at the time, they will have a greater opportunity to work towards their full potential.

 What is Counselling?

-Counselling is a way of helping students with personal issues and difficulties.
-It gives them the opportunity to increase self-awareness and helps them understand their own problems, as well as developing strategies to cope with change.
+Counselling is a way of supporting students with personal issues and difficulties.
+It gives them the opportunity to increase self-awareness and helps them understand their own worries, as well as developing strategies to cope with change.
 Students may see me for a variety of reasons, such as bereavement, self-image and self-esteem, relationship issues, anxiety and stress, gender and sexuality, feelings of loneliness and isolation and generalised feelings of unhappiness.

 Mrs J Morton-Brown School-Based Counsellor